Amsterdam's Complete Cocktail Bar list

-Very Mezcal heavy, this large sized restaurant and bar gives you a real Mexican vibe without relying on tacky tactics.
-Some real gems on the backbar if you are not weary of smokey flavor.
+Very mezcal heavy, this large-sized restaurant and bar gives you a real Mexican vibe without relying on tacky tactics.
+Some real gems on the backbar if you are not weary of smoky flavors.

 This is not your typical hotel sky bar, with a distinct clubby feel and one of the best views of the city.
 Located walking distance from Central station inside of the Hilton Double Tree hotel.